-Among hundreds of the hundred ways of making coffee out, their French press is the easiest and affordable method of making a great cup of coffee.
+Among hundreds of hundred ways of making coffee, their French press is the easiest and most affordable method of making a great cup of coffee.
 If you are not familiar with it, no worries, my friend.
-That's why we are here to help you out today.
+That’s why we are here to help you out today.

-So, today you are about to learn an important lesson of your life which is how to make French press coffee.
+So, today you are about to learn an important lesson in your life which is how to make French press coffee.

 What is French press coffee?

 French press coffee is also known as cafetière.
 It’s a popular coffee brewing machine around the world.
 There is an interesting story behind the invention of this device.

 In 1923 an Italian man named Ugo Paolini came up with the idea of making a coffee pot by using a press action and filter while he was trying to make a tomato juice separator.
 This coffee-making device is more portable than other coffee makers.

 You will also find a travel mug version that you can carry with you even while you are on the go.
 A French press can be also used in making tea.